Who wrote Amazing Grace?

 to our team of mature Christians known as the Email Evangelists.

-John Newton (1725 to 1807) was an English clergyman and writer who, in 1779 A.D., wrote the hymn Amazing Grace.
-The hymn was written after he converted to Christianity and abandoning his participation in the slave trade.
+John Newton (born in 1725 A.D., died in 1807 A.D.) was a clergyman who wrote, in 1779 A.D., the most popular hymn of all time - Amazing Grace.
+The hymn was written after he became a Christian and rejected participating any longer in the notorious slave trade.
 Inspiration for the song came from Newton's own personal experiences.

-In 1725, Newton was born in Wapping, a district in London near the Thames.
+In 1725 he was born in Wapping, a district in London near the Thames.
 His father was a shipping merchant who, though brought up Catholic, was sympathetic toward the Protestants.
 His mother was a devout Independent that was unaffiliated with the Anglican Church.
-John's mother wanted him to become a clergyman, but she died of tuberculosis when he was only six years old.
+John's mother wanted him to become a clergyman, but she died of tuberculosis when John was six.
 John ultimately grew up without any particular religious convictions.
 After his mother's death, his distant stepmother raised John while his father was at sea.
-At the age of eleven, he joined his father on a ship as an apprentice.
+At the age of eleven he became an apprentice on the same ship his father served on.

 Although it had its roots in England, the song Amazing Grace became an integral part of the Christian church in the United States.
 In the 19th century, the hymn spread like wildfire across the U.S. and became a staple of many religious services.
 Gatherings of thousands of people attended camp meetings where they came to experience salvation and fiery preaching.
 John Newton's hymn was one of many hymns that punctuated the fervent sermons that the people came to hear.